 A Dutch branch is only an option for existing (overseas) companies.
 It’s obvious that in order to register a Dutch branch, there needs to be a legal entity in place which can be registered at the Dutch Chamber of Commerce (KvK).

 Another important issue is that your statutory documents must be available in English, Dutch or German.
 If this is not the case, it might be a costly affair to arrange this afterward, because the translation will require official certification.

 The Dutch branch is very popular among British entrepreneurs, especially those affected by Brexit.
 However, also companies from within Europe, India, and The United States often use branch registration as their preferred corporate structure to enter the Dutch market.

-The registration of a Dutch branch can be done within a few working days and does not require the involvement of a notary.
-The overseas company can be registered at the Dutch Chamber of Commerce, and apply for a Dutch VAT number after that.
+The registration of a Dutch branch can be done within a few business days and does not require the services of a notary.
+The overseas company can be registered at the Dutch Chamber of Commerce and apply for a Dutch VAT number once registered.
 Opening a bank account for a Dutch branch might be challenging.